bonaarhousell/task-tracker/README.md

 # Task Tracker CLI

-A simple command-line task tracker built with Python.

 This project allows users to manage tasks directly from the terminal using positional arguments and stores all data in a JSON file.

 Project idea from roadmap.sh: